SoftwareHeritage/swhapguide/SWHAP@Paris.md

 What the SWHAP does _not_ cover
 --------------------

 The Software Heritage Acquisition Process solely focuses on preserving items in a **digital format**, in order to make the preservation process as accessible and scalable as possible.
 This means we will not tackle how to preserve physical artefacts, even though we do encourage you to try and safeguard any physical artefacts of interest you may encounter in the preservation process (computers, paper listings, reports etc.).
 This can typically be done by reaching out to science museums or local preservation associations.
-In annexe X you will find a non-exhaistive list of such entities.
+In [appendix A](#appendixa) you will find a non-exhaustive list of such entities.

 The SWHAP focuses on preserving the software **source code**, which we believe is worth preserving for itself.
 The process does not tackle the execution of this code, or how to deal with emulation systems.